 Until such time, if ever, that we can generate product revenue sufficient to achieve profitability, we expect to finance our cash needs through public or private sales of our equity, including under the Sale Agreement or the second part of the PIPE, loans, including the second and/or third tranches under the Hercules Loan Agreement, milestone payments, possibly additional grants from the IIA or other government or non-profit institutions and other outside funding sources.
 Our ability to raise additional capital in the equity and debt markets is dependent on a number of factors including, but not limited to, market volatility resulting from the COVID-19 pandemic, armed conflicts such as in Ukraine or other disruptions, market demand for our securities, which itself is subject to a number of development and business risks and uncertainties, as well as the uncertainty that we would be able to raise such additional capital at a price or on terms that are favorable to the Company.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, our stockholders: ownership interests may be materially diluted, and the terms of such securities could include liquidation or other preferences that adversely affect their rights as a common stockholder.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, our stockholders' ownership interests may be materially diluted, and the terms of such securities could include liquidation or other preferences that adversely affect their rights as a common stockholder.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-If we raise additional funds through government and other third-party funding, collaboration agreements, research programs or product candidates or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market products or product candidates that we
+If we raise additional funds through government and other third-party funding, collaboration agreements, strategic alliances, licensing arrangements or marketing and distribution arrangements, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market products or product candidates that we would otherwise prefer to develop and market by ourselves.
+For more information regarding the risks related to our outlook, see "Risk Factors - Risks Related to Our Business, Technology and Industry."